 Roofing Tear-off Dumpster Sizing by Squares

 How big a roll-off do you actually need for a 25-square tear-off in Saginaw?
-Most roofers use this rule: calculate your shingles by counting two-thirds of a cubic yard per square; a 20-yard container handles most residential jobs.
-This low-wall roll-off keeps your heavy tonnage manageable; it stays steady while you fill it to the brim.
+Most contractors use this rule: one square of asphalt shingles equals two-thirds of a cubic yard.
+Our low-wall 20-yard container handles the weight; that keeps your total tonnage within standard limits for a single load.
+This roll-off size is perfect for roof jobs.

 Matte-black 15-yard roofing roll-off dumpster with reinforced low side walls sitting directly on a Saginaw residential concrete driveway, three-tab asphalt shingle bundles stacked nearby, an unmarked white hauler truck partially visible at the edge of the frame.